echavet/MitsubishiCN105ESPHome/README.md

 This advanced feature allows you to read and modify the internal "Function Settings" (ISU) of your Mitsubishi unit directly from Home Assistant.
 These settings control hardware behaviors like auto-restart, temperature sensing location, or static pressure.

 > [!NOTE]
 > This feature depends on your unit's compatibility.
-If your unit returns only zeros, it likely does not support reading/writing function settings via CN105.
-The component will automatically detect this and disable the polling to save resources.
+If your unit returns only zeros, it likely does not support reading/writing function settings via CN105, or it may require installer/service privileges.
+Try setting `installer_mode: true` if your unit supports Function Settings but reports `0` values (seen on some SEZ units).
+The component will automatically detect fully-zero responses and disable the polling to save resources.
 > Note that the firmware autor's units do not support theses functions settings.
 So implementation might not be reliable.

 ### Configuration